RulHolos/BerryLib/README.md

 You can clone BerryLib using `git clone --recurse-submodules https://github.com/RulHolos/BerryLib.git` in a cmd at the root of your engine executable, if you have git installed.

+Or,

+If you have downloaded the "berrylib" release package of [LuaSTG-Flux](https://github.com/RulHolos/LuaSTG-Flux), the latest version of BerryLib (at the time of the Flux release) is packaged with it.

 And... that's it!

 ## 📂 Library Structure